quacksouls/lyf/doc/data.md

 1. _Remainder._ The remainder operator (also known as the modulo operator) is the percent symbol `%`.
 The operator gives you the remainder upon dividing one number by another number.
 For example, $4 / 2 = 2$ because 2 divides evenly into 4 with zero remainder.
-You expect the JavaScript expression `4 % 2` to give you 0, which is correct.
-Now 3 does not evenly divide 4 because the mathematical expression $4 / 3$ does not result in an integer.
+You would expect the JavaScript expression `4 % 2` to give you 0, which is correct.
+Now 3 does not evenly divide into 4 because the mathematical expression $4 / 3$ does not result in an integer.
    How would you calculate the remainder in this case?
 The remainder is 1, which can be verified with the JavaScript expression `4 % 3`.